ChristianMuth5/IntDrusen/Readme.txt

+The Methodology.pdf contains background information on this project.

+To get this project to run:

 1) Create environment matching environment.yaml, it should contain everything for stylegan3, WarpedGANSpace, GANLatentDiscovery, PDETraversal (also needs kornia) and this project.

 2) Clone stylegan3 from https://github.com/NVlabs/stylegan3/tree/main into the folder "stylegan3".